Tomatokeftes/imzml2zarr/README.md

 # imzml2zarr
- A Python imzML converter into zarr file stores taking advantage of sparsity
+ A Python imzML converter into zarr file